 How do I sell my dental practice?

 How do I sell my dental practice is one of the most common questions we get asked.
 It isn’t surprising given that selling a dental practice is a big decision.
 There are 9 key steps to successfully selling a dental practice.
-In this short video, Andy Acton explains more about each of the different steps you must go through to successfully sell your dental practice.
+This short video explains more about each of the different steps you must go through to successfully sell your dental practice.

 In summary, the key steps to selling are as follows: